A Guidebook: How to Live Beyond Survival in Oppressive Systems

-This series is meant to be a psychological survival guide and illustration on how to hold on to yourself, the truth and each other when people in power positions try to resolve their wounding by controlling and dominating us.
+This series is a psychological survival guide for how to hold on to yourself, the truth and each other when people in power positions try to resolve their wounding by controlling and dominating us.

 Know Yourself

+This piece represents the embodiment of self-awareness and self-love, and our connection to our natural world - within and without.
 When we know ourselves, we become harder to manipulate.
 We aren't easily triggered by our fears, shame, or grief because we understand where these feelings come from.
-We know how to soothe ourselves through difficult moments and don’t need to escape.
+We know how to regulate our nervous systems through difficult moments and don’t need to escape.

 We can learn to take a comfortable seat inside our own minds and bodies.
-Find a practice that helps you tune in - meditation, therapy, yoga, art, exercise.
+Find a practice that helps you tune in - meditation, yoga, art, books, exercise, music, crafts.
 This practice isn't about fixing or managing.
 It's about observing, listening, and connecting - even when you want to escape discomfort.

 This doesn't mean being happy about everything we experience inside.
 Quite the opposite.
-It's about becoming comfortable in relating with the feelings of shame, grief, uncertainty, terror, etc. All of it.
+It's about becoming comfortable relating to the feelings of shame, grief, uncertainty, and fear, for example, from a seat of self-compassion and acceptance.
+It’s about practicing regulating our nervous systems, over and over again, through compassion and openness.

 We Do It Together

-Connect to others who are doing the same wake up call from within.
+Connect with others who are doing the same wake up call from within.
 Support each other and encourage each other.
-You are not alone in the work.
-Collectively, we can enforce the individual work that we each have in our own systems.
+This work is hard, we don’t have to do it alone.

 From Inner to Outer